 Shall construct a positional Transition Report and turn it into the President and Advisor(s).

-Shall communicate regularly with a respective Accountabilibuddy, and maintain at least one (1) overlapping office hour, if able.
+Shall communicate regularly with a respective Accountabilibuddy and maintain at least one (1) overlapping office hour, if able.

 Shall complete all other duties outlined throughout the Constitution.